MichaelCurrin/mdbook-quickstart/README.md

 # mdBook Quickstart
-> Template for an online book made with Markdown and mdBook
+> Starter template for an online book or docs site made with Markdown and mdBook

 <!-- Badges generated with https://michaelcurrin.github.io/badge-generator/ -->